Frequently asked questions

 How often will we meet?

-Frequency is something we discuss at the start and can revisit as the work develops, though consistency tends to support the process, especially in the earlier stages.
+Frequency is something we discuss at the start and can revisit as the work develops.
+Consistency tends to support the process, especially in the earlier stages.

 Can I switch between in-person and online?